-- 5.9.8 Potters Green School will adhere to guidance set out in Keeping Children Safe in Education (2021) and Sexual Violence and Sexual Harassment in Schools (September 2021) when responding to incidents of peer on peer/child on child abuse. - 5.9.9 All staff will be made aware that 'upskirting' is a criminal offence. - 5.10 Sharing of consensual or non-consensual nude and semi-nude images or videos - 5.10.1 "Sharing of consensual or non-consensual nude and semi-nude images or videos" refers to any sharing of youth-produced sexual imagery between children.
-This includes; - A person under the age of 18 creating and sharing sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 sharing sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 being in possession of sexual imagery created by another person under the age of 18. - 5.10.2 The school has a responsibility to educate children in the risks relating to 'sharing consensual or non-consensual nude images or videos' and how to keep themselves safe online.
-Related policies such as the RSHE and behaviour, incentives and rewards policies can be found on the school website. - 5.10.3 Any incidents or suspected incidents of 'sharing consensual or non-consensual nude images or videos' should be reported to the DSL without delay. - 5.10.4 Once reported to the DSL, the DSL will decide on the appropriate course of action.
-This could include; - Referrals to the MASH in regards to both peers (also the police if urgent response required); - Confiscation of mobile phones in line with guidance 'Searching, Screening and Confiscation, (January 2018); - Support for young people involved to prevent reoccurrence; - Sanctions in accordance with behaviour policy; - 5.10.5 Any incidents of 'sharing consensual or non-consensual nude images or videos' involving the following will result in a MASH and sometimes a Police referral; - Adult involvement: - Coercion or blackmail: - Children under the age of 13; - Extreme, or violent content; - Immediate risk of harm.
+- 5.14 Sharing of consensual or non-consensual nude and semi-nude images or videos - 5.14.1 "Sharing of consensual or non-consensual nude and semi-nude images or videos" refers to any sharing of youth-produced sexual imagery between children.
+This includes: - A person under the age of 18 creating and sharing sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 sharing sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 being in possession of sexual imagery created by another person under the age of 18. - 5.14.2 The school has a responsibility to educate children in the risks relating to 'sharing consensual or non-consensual nude images or videos' and how to keep themselves safe online.
+Related policies such as the RSHE and behaviour, incentives and rewards policies can be found on the school website. - 5.14.3 Any incidents or suspected incidents of 'sharing consensual or non-consensual nude images or videos' should be reported to the DSL without delay.